 The minimum deposit amount is $10 except for PayPal, which has a $5 minimum.

 Depending on the payment method you use, the money will take a varying amount of time to arrive in your account.
 Online banking and ACH/e-check can take up to three business days for the money to leave your account.
 So, take this as your warning: If you want to play some slots, make sure to deposit money a few days in advance.
-Alternatively, you can use PayPal with instant depositing.
+Alternatively, you can use the online payment site PayPal with instant depositing.

 Like other West Virginia online casinos, withdrawal options are limited (compared to depositing options):